The Heiresses (2018 film)

-The Heiresses (Las herederas) is a 2018 Paraguayan drama film directed by Marcelo Martinessi.
-Set in contemporary Asunción, it tells the story of two women who have lived together for 30 years in an inherited house but are running out of money.
+The Heiresses (Las herederas) is a 2018 drama film written and directed by Marcelo Martinessi.
+Set in contemporary Asunción, Paraguay, it tells the story of two women who have lived together for 30 years in an inherited house but are running out of money.
 When one is imprisoned for attempted fraud, the other has to readjust her life.

-Selected to compete for the Golden Bear at the 68th Berlin International Film Festival, the leading actress Ana Brun won the Silver Bear for Best Actress and the director Marcelo Martinessi won the Silver Bear.
+The film is a co-production of Paraguay, Uruguay, Germany, Brazil, Norway and France.
+It was selected to compete for the Golden Bear at the 68th Berlin International Film Festival, where lead actress Ana Brun won the Silver Bear for Best Actress and Martinessi won the Alfred Bauer Prize.

 Plot

 Chela and Chiquita have been a couple for over 30 years but their funds are running out.
 They start selling the furniture and Chela, fearing disgrace, refuses money from friends.
 When Chiquita gets notice to report to the city jail, charged with seeking a loan fraudulently, Chela is suddenly on her own.
 Telling people Chiquita has gone for a stay by the sea, she carries on selling the house contents.
 Picuta, an elderly lady living close by, asks if Chela will drive her to visit friends who meet for cards and gossip.
 It was Chiquita who drove their venerable Mercedes, since Chela has no licence, but she obliges her neighbour, who forces cash on her to pay for the fuel.
 This develops into an informal taxi service for Picuta's friends.

 On one of her trips meets the younger vivacious Angy, who begs her to drive out on the motorway to Itauguá, where her mother is being treated.
 Though Chela has never been on a motorway, she makes the effort.
 Angy takes an interest in the lonely older woman, telling her stories of her very varied love life.
 But the friendship takes a chill when Angy jumps out of the car to join a passing boyfriend.
 Chela also worries that Chiquita in the women's prison is too interested in the other inmates.

 Chauffeuring Picuta and some of her friends to a funeral, she meets Angy again and late that night the two go back to Chela's house to share a bottle of wine.
 When Angy offers herself, Chela hides in the toilet.
 Emerging later to find Angy gone, she boozily drives round the darkened city looking for her.
 A few days later Chiquita is released, but Chela is disoriented by the stresses she has been under and the sudden changes she has faced.
 In the morning Chiquita finds both Chela and the car missing.